 Shimmy, Shimmy Soda Pop: Develop Your Own Soda Pop Recipe

 AbstractCarbonated bevarages are quite popular in the United States (despite the health risks of drinking too much of the sugary ones).
-Many people love them their their bubbly, fizzy flavors.
+Many people love their bubbly, fizzy flavors.
 But how do the bubbles, fizz, and taste get into the water?
 In this cooking and food science project, you will work with baking soda, citric acid, and sweetener to create a your own soda pop.
 Once you develop your recipe, try it out on your friends and family.
 Who knows?
 You might create the next soda pop sensation!

 To determine a ratio of baking soda, citric acid, and sweetener that makes an enjoyable soda pop.

 A nice way to spend a warm and lazy Saturday afternoon is to go to your local park and have a picnic.
 What kinds of things would you take on your picnic?
 Potato salad?
 Sandwiches?
 Barbecued chicken?
 Despite the health risks associated with drinking too many sugary drinks, many people enjoy carbonated drinks like soda pop.
 The average American drinks 50 gallons of soda pop a year!
 (Public Health Advocacy, 2009).
 But what is soda pop and is it easy to make?

 Soda pop is essentially carbonated water with a sweetener (sugar or artificial) added.
 Carbonated water is water into which a gas called carbon dioxide has been dissolved under high pressure.
 When you open a can or bottle of soda, the pressure is released and the carbon dioxide starts to come out of the solution.
 The escaping carbon dioxide is what causes the bubbles in the beverage.
 Figure 1 shows carbon dioxide bubbles escaping from a soda pop drink.

 Figure 1.
 Carbon dioxide bubbles in soda.
 (Wikipedia, 2005.)